-Decorating Easter eggs is a time honored tradition in many homes, but did you know that it you can actually practice eco-friendly egg decorating?
-By using natural dyes and environmentally safe techniques, you can make Easter's egg decorating a fun and educational experience.
-Here are 4 tips that will help you decorate in an eco-friendly manner.
+Decorating Easter eggs is a time-honored tradition in many homes, but did you know that it can also be eco-friendly?
+Using natural dyes and environmentally safe techniques, you can make Easter egg decorating fun and educational.
+Here are five tips to help you decorate your eggs in an eco-friendly manner.

 Before we had artificial dyes, people used natural liquids and substances to change the colors of objects.
 For a pink hue, you can soak eggs in cranberry juice or beet juice.
-For yellow, a mixture of tumeric, white vinegar and hot water will do the trick.
-For lavender, soaking in grape juice, meanwhile, will create a lavender sheen.
+For yellow, a mixture of turmeric, white vinegar and hot water will do the trick.
+Soaking eggs in grape juice, meanwhile, will create a lavender sheen.
 Plunge your eggs into natural dyes for just a few minutes to create pale colors, or soak them for longer periods of time to increase the colors' intensity.

-To make your already dyed eggs stand out more, take a cloth and rub vegetable oil on them to create an outer gloss.
-This will make the eggs more presentable and bring out the colors more after they've been dyed.
+To make your dyed eggs stand out more, take a cloth and rub vegetable oil on them to create an outer gloss.
+This will make the eggs more presentable and enhance the colors even more after they've been dyed.

 Tip 3: Create flower imprints

-Hollow out a raw egg (not hardboiled) by poking two holes at either end with an ice pick.
+Hollow out a raw egg by poking a hole at either end with an ice pick.
 One hole can be rather large (about the size of your thumbprint), while the other needs to be tiny.
-Extract the contents of the shell into a bowl.
-Once you have the inside hollowed out, rinse out carefully with water and then insert homemade confetti into the egg.
+Extract the contents of the egg into a bowl.
+Once you have the inside of the egg hollowed out, rinse it carefully with water and then insert homemade confetti into the egg.
 Seal the large hole with a small piece of colorful tissue paper and glue.
-These can be used as "confetti bombs" and are easily decomposed outside.
+These can be used as "confetti bombs" and will quickly decompose outside.

 More Easter Fun